-The Fund defines 'African Equities' as equities in companies with significant business interests in Africa (excluding South Africa), regardless of the location of the stock exchange listing.
+The Fund defines 'African Equities' as equities in companies with significant business interests in Africa, regardless of the location of the stock exchange listing.
 The Fund's investing activities expose holders of Fund shares to various types of risks that are associated with the financial instruments and markets in which the Fund invests.